CSCfi/csc-user-guide/docs/apps/pytorch.md

 Machine learning framework for Python.

 !!!
-Important
+News

+    PyTorch is now available on Mahti with GPU support in the new Mahti-AI paritition.

-    **Starting from PyTorch version 1.7 our modules will be based on Singularity by default**.
+    All PyTorch modules on Mahti, and Puhti modules starting from PyTorch version 1.7, will be based on Singularity by default.
 This is mainly due to the performance issues of conda-based environments on shared file systems, causing long start-up delays for Python scripts on CSC's supercomputers.
-Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.
 For more information, see the [Singularity section in our machine learning guide](../support/tutorials/gpu-ml.md#singularity).

 ## Available